-Dr. Reubin and his office staff will make your surgical experience as easy and comfortable for you as possible.
+Our staff will make your surgical experience as easy and comfortable for you as possible.

 Breast reduction may be performed on an outpatient basis or with an overnight stay in the hospital.

-Usually, a general anesthetic is administered, so that you will be asleep throughout the procedure.
+Usually, a general anaesthetic is administered, so that you will be asleep throughout the procedure.
 When surgery is completed, you will be taken into a recovery area where you will continue to be closely monitored.
 In many instances, small drain tubes will have been placed in your breasts to help avoid the accumulation of fluids.
 Gauze dressings will be placed on your breasts and covered with an elastic bandage or surgical bra.

 If you are a smoker, you will be asked to stop smoking well in advance of surgery.
 Aspirin and certain anti-inflammatory drugs can cause increased bleeding, so you should avoid taking these medications for a period of time before surgery.
 Your surgeon will provide you with additional preoperative instructions.

 - breasts that are too large and out of proportion to your body